 This is social marketing because it is of benefit to the public.
 It is usually carried out by sports associations that wish to increase interest in their sport and governmental bodies and charitable organizations that seek to increase participation from youths and also to lower the cost of healthcare by promoting activity.

-The Uses of Sports Marketing
+The Uses of Sporting Marketing

 Sports marketing is very useful in multiple ways, mostly in conjunction with how the popularity of sports can be used by the business industry and used to promote sports in return.